 [CustomEditor]requires a base class of

 Support for Unity 2017.2's modularised UnityEngine assemblies.

 Support for .shader files

-JetBrains Rider provides the initial support for ShaderLab syntax in .shader files, with support for Cg/HLSL blocks.
+JetBrains Rider provides support for ShaderLab syntax in .shader files, with support for Cg/HLSL blocks.

-- [Cg/HLSL] Syntax highlighting for
+[Cg/HLSL] Syntax highlighting for

-- [Cg/HLSL] Simple word based completion in Cg/HLSL blocks.
+[Cg/HLSL] Code completion in Cg/HLSL blocks.

-- JetBrains Rider offers a number of file templates for new C# script, tests, and shader files:
+JetBrains Rider offers a number of file templates for new C# script, tests, and shader files: